Plan.

 What is a Notifiable Occurrence

-• Accident or incident involving passenger vehicle resulting in person being treated by ambulance officers, transported by ambulance, or admitted to hospital due to injury
+- Accident or incident involving passenger vehicle resulting in a person being treated by ambulance officers, transported by ambulance, or admitted to hospital due to injury

-• Incident involving driver, passenger or intended passenger resulting in police complaint involving sexual assault, indecent exposure, physical assault, threatening behaviour allegations
+- Incident involving driver, passenger or intended passenger resulting in police complaint involving sexual assault, indecent exposure, physical assault, or threatening behaviour allegations

 Any occurrence should be reported to Drivision Australia by both drivers and passengers immediately following a transfer.